 Besides the physical aspect of laughter, humor is also a great brain exercise.
 When you hear a joke, you think on an abstract level.
 A joke doesn’t describe something like a news story.
 Instead, humor draws upon shared human experiences to draw a conclusion that you identify with.
 When you “get” a joke, it requires a different kind of brain effort.
 Think of it like cross training for your neurons.

 There’s even a dark side to laughter to be aware of.
 If someone starts to find humor in things that aren’t funny — like natural disasters or someone having an asthma attack — it could be a sign of dementia.
 Exaggerated or highly inappropriate laughter might be a warning sign.

 Research shows that laughter is a potent stimulator of endorphin release into the bloodstream.
-A study done in Finland used PET scanning to measure laughter-induced endogenous opioid release in 12 healthy males.
+A study done in Finland used positron emission tomography (PET) scanning to measure laughter-induced endogenous opioid release in 12 healthy males.
 First, the men sat in a room alone for 30 minutes.
-Then they watched funny videos with a group of friends.
-Social laughter triggered increased endogenous opioid release in the thalamus, caudate nucleus, and anterior insula portions of the brain.
+Then, they watched funny videos with a group of friends.
+Social laughter triggered increased endogenous opioid release in the thalamus, caudate nucleus and anterior insula portions of the brain.

-This feel good chemical had been sometimes referred to as your body’s natural morphine.
-The natural way of feeling good has no downside though.
+This feel-good chemical had been sometimes referred to as your body’s natural morphine.
+The natural way of feeling good has no downside, however.
 Except that you might become obsessed with reading the funny pages.

 Influence on Serotonin

-The SSRI antidepressant medications work by keeping serotonin around longer.
+The selective serotonin reuptake inhibitor (SSRI) antidepressant medications work by keeping serotonin around longer.
 This neurotransmitter helps improve mood and reduces anxiety.
 In one study, women with different levels of depression were treated with laughter therapy.
 For all the groups, serotonin levels increased and depression scores improved.
 Those who had the most severe depression seemed to benefit the most.

 - Anxiety and depression